IncheonMakerB/capstone-design/README.md

 In ATmega, the input command is output to the circuit.

 LED has three levels of brightness control.
+Brightness can be controlled by PWM control.

 DOOR has opening and closing function.
+This controls the angle of the servo motor at the ATmega.

 SPEAKER can turn on and play three songs.

 FAN controls the wind intensity in three steps.
+The speed of the fan can be controlled by PWM control.